Sigrec/Tsundoku/README.md

 - [ ] Implement Actual Testing to run for future Changes
 - [ ] Exporting/Importing Themes
 - [ ] Add themeing to scrollbar
+- [ ] Have screenshots go into a "Screenshots" folder

 #### V1.X.0 Features
 - [ ] Price Analysis Page (Below are the Websites I thought of and whether they can be added to the Analysis or not)